The VIT recognises the impact of COVID 19 on the teaching profession.

 Where possible, teachers should keep a record of the hours they complete.

-For teachers who are still unable to meet the requirements due to COVID-19 during 2021, this will not be an impediment.
-For teachers who are still unable to meet the requirements due to COVID-19 during 2021, this will not be an impediment.
-As part of their 2021 annual registration tasks, teachers will be given the option to declare that they have been impacted by COVID-19.
+For teachers who are still unable to meet the requirements due to COVID 19 during 2022, this will not be an impediment.
+As part of their 2022-23 annual registration tasks, teachers will be given the option to declare that they have been impacted by COVID 19.
 The VIT will extend their registration for 12 months.
-During the registration period 1 October 2021 to 30 September 2022, they will be required to complete
+During the registration period 1 October 2022 to 30 September 2023, they will be required to complete

 - 20 days teaching or educational leadership in a school or early childhood setting